Reclaimed Wood Potting Bench

-I love using reclaimed wood to make projects, y’all know that!
+I love using reclaimed wood to make projects, and y’all know that!
 The reason?
 The cost!
 The only thing I have invested in this reclaimed wood potting bench are some screws, paint, time and energy.
-You will notice in the end, this also makes a great outdoor beverage station.

 How to Build a Potting Bench from Reclaimed Wood

-This is what I gathered to design my potting bench.
-An old door, reclaimed pickets, and some reclaimed lumber.
+I gathered these materials to design my potting bench: an old door, reclaimed pickets, and some reclaimed lumber.

-I quickly decided against using the door after I realized that I had enough reclaimed wood to make the entire potting bench.
+I quickly decided against using the door after realizing I had enough reclaimed wood to make the potting bench.
 First, I started making 2 identical sides.

 Notice I put the bottom boards toward the inside so I could rest a bottom shelf on them.

-Nothing is secure yet, this is a dry fit to make sure I’m okay with the way things are going.
+Nothing is secure yet; this is a dry fit to ensure I’m okay with how things are going.

 I secured each of the boards with screws and cut an extra board for the front of the base.